-- b.
-Police statistical reports of student crime and violence (subject to privacy protections).
+- b) Police statistical reports of student crime and violence (subject to privacy protections).
 The APD will provide statistical reporting updates quarterly to Safety & Security Services, unless otherwise requested by ACPS.
-Information sharing between ACPS and APD will be essential for providing the measurable data required for overall program evaluation (see page 7).
-SROs will be required to utilize the report form located in Appendix 2 of this MOU.
-The Administrator/Law Enforcement Report form will be completed any time there is law enforcement action at a school ("official contact" with student or other).
+Information sharing between ACPS and APD will be essential for providing the measurable data required for overall program evaluation.
+SROs and responding police officers will be required to utilize the report form located in Appendix 2 of this MOU.
+The ACPS Law Enforcement Occurrence Report form will be completed any time there is law enforcement action at a school ("official contact" with student or other as defined in 3 above).
 Law enforcement actions may include, assisting administrators as requested, investigations, referrals, arrests, and other actions.
-This form will be filled out by a law enforcement official or a school administrator.
-All reports must be sent to ACPS Safety & Security Services within 24-hours of the law enforcement action. - c.
-VDOE School Climate Survey (high-school level only).
+This form will be filled out by the responding law enforcement officer.
+All reports must be sent to ACPS Safety & Security Services within 24-hours of the law enforcement action.
+Measurable objective: Forms collected will be reviewed for accuracy.
+Event type, administrative result, criminal result, parent notification, and case number information will be analyzed by Safety & Security Services and compared to measurable discipline data.
+Safety & Security Services will include age, race, sex, disability and other pertinent data in its analysis. - c) VDOE School Climate Survey (high-school level only).
 The Code of Virginia requires school divisions to complete an annual School Safety Survey in order to assess school safety conditions.
 As a means for collecting individual school safety audit information, the Virginia Center for School and Campus Safety (VCSCS) annually administers the Virginia School Safety Survey.
-This web-based survey provides all public schools (K-12) with a standardized report format for conducting and submitting their audit information. - d.
-Quarterly performance review meetings. (e.g. daily SRO attendance percentage, calls for assistance and incident reporting) ACPS and APD will meet in August, November, February, and May of each school year to review performance and discuss reporting data.
-Safety & Security Services will provide the Superintendent/School Board with a summary of findings after each meeting. - e.
-Educational activities with students.
+This web-based survey provides all public schools (K-12) with a standardized report format for conducting and submitting their audit information.
+Measurable objective: School climate surveys will be reviewed by Safety & Security Services and analyzed for positive and negative trends versus previous years (annual reviews). - d) Quarterly performance review meetings. (e.g. daily SRO attendance percentage, calls for assistance and incident reporting) ACPS and APD will meet in August, November, February, and May of each school year to review performance and discuss reporting data.
+Safety & Security Services will provide the Superintendent/School Board with a summary of findings after each meeting.
+Measurable objective: Data collected for measures "a" and "b" above will be used to produce quarterly reports.

+e) Educational activities with students.
 (E.g. classroom briefings, student-council briefings, etc.) ACPS will participate in all law enforcement sponsored/related educational activities, if they are requested.
 School Administrators may request law enforcement participation in a school-related, educational law-enforcement briefing or seminars at any time.
 Briefing material and topics must be approved by school administrators.
 Most seminars will relate to public safety topics.
+Measurable objective: After-action reports will be completed by Safety & Security Services when applicable.